QuantumSpinozist/quantumspinozist.github.io/README.md

 ### Paper Report 7: Masked Autoencoders Are Scalable Vision Learners
 <img src="docs/assets/images/paper_7.png" width="1000"/>
 This paper presents a simple and highly effective way of learning visual representations under self-supervision.
-The authors present a novel masked autoencoder (MAE) to achieve this.
+The authors present masked autoencoder (MAE) to achieve this.
 [read more](paper_report_7.md)